antoniojhun/project-pruner/README.md

-# project-pruner
+# Project Pruner

-A lightweight Python CLI tool to clean, archive, and manage old development projects for efficient workspace storage optimisation.
+A Python CLI tool to clean and archive old development projects.

 ## Features